JohnathonNow/WebPortfolio-Hugo/content/blorg/my_daily_driver_2/index.md

 - USB C port is reportedly finecky
 - No full HDMI port
 - Trackpad was good for the era but bad by modern standards
+- No trackpoint, a necessity on a machine of this size
+- Buttons below the trackpad instead of above
 - The camera placement is so bad removing it would have probably been better
 - Keyboard backlight at half-power has some awful PWM flicker